Khoipho/Khoipho/README.md

 FEINFEINFEINFEINFEINFEINFEINFEINFEIN

 <I> Ships: EliNaib, Kevjose, Nortpheus, TonTon , NaibWilliam , NortGanji, NortNaib </I>
+	<I> I do not condone harassment of any type.
+	<I> DNI: proshippers that push their ideals onto me. </I>

 # ˛  𓏲࣪ What else shall fate grant you?
 </pre>